SAP/apibusinesshub-integration-recipes/Recipes/for/SimulateResponseFromWriteVariableAndDataStores/readme.md

 ----|----|

 Use this recipe to
-* Simulate read the value of Write Variable in Content Modifer
+* Simulate reading of Write Variable in Content Modifer
 * Simulate the Datastore Select Operation.

 [Download the integration flow sample](Simulate-Response-from-Write-Variable-and-DataStore-Select.zip)